Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions: Unitary Groups

-\end{theorem} We need one more theorem which gives another definition for nearly ordinary $p$-adic modular forms using Fourier-Jacobi expansions. \begin{definition} Let $A$ be a finite torsion free $\Lambda$-algebra.
-Let $\mathcal{N}_{ord}(K,A)$ be the set of formal Fourier-Jacobi expansions:
+\end{theorem} We need one more theorem which gives another definition of nearly ordinary $p$-adic modular forms using Fourier-Jacobi expansions. \begin{definition} Let $R$ be a finite torsion free $\Lambda$-algebra.
+Let $X(K)$ be the set $\{(g,h)\}$ where $g$ runs over a set of representatives of cusp labels $C(K)$ and $h$ runs over $\mathbf{T}$ which is the diagonal torus of $\mathbf{H}$.
+Let $\mathcal{N}_{ord}(K,R)$ be the set of formal Fourier-Jacobi expansions: